 Our graduate programs prepare students to work in law enforcement, courts, victim services, academia, and research and policy agencies in the public, private, and nonprofit sectors.
 Classes for the Master in Criminal Justices are designed for working professionals and meet evenings and weekends.
 The Crime Analysis Certificate Program is offered online only.

-The graduate program in Movement Science is an integrated study of movement encompassing the physiological, mechanical, and behavioral aspects of physical activity.
+The graduate program in Kinesiology is an integrated study of movement encompassing the physiological, mechanical, and behavioral aspects of physical activity.
 Students have the option to pursue a research track or a clinically applied track.

 Our programs combine the latest in leadership theory with the practical skills and dexterity required to meet the varied challenges of the nonprofit sector.
 Our graduates make mission-critical decisions that result in sustainable organizations and communities.
 Classes for the Master in Nonprofit Leadership are designed for working professionals and meet evenings and weekends.
 The courses in the Graduate Certificate in Fundraising Leadership are conducted online with students coming together on campus one Saturday each month.